adam-p/markdown-here/README.md

 After installing, make sure to restart Firefox/Thunderbird!

-**Note:** It takes up to two weeks for Mozilla to approve changes to the Firefox/Thunderbird extension, so updates (features, fixes) will lag behind what is shown here.
-You can compare the version number on the [*Markdown Here* Mozilla Add-ons page](https://addons.mozilla.org/en-US/firefox/addon/markdown-here/) against [the changelist](https://github.com/adam-p/markdown-here/blob/master/src/common/CHANGES.md).
+**Note:** It takes up to a month for Mozilla to approve changes to the Firefox/Thunderbird extension, so updates (features, fixes) will lag behind what is shown here.
+You can manually choose to install the newest version before it's reviewed from the list of versions: [https://addons.mozilla.org/en-US/firefox/addon/markdown-here/versions/](https://addons.mozilla.org/en-US/firefox/addon/markdown-here/versions/)

 #### Manual/Development